Huzaifa201017/RomanUrdu-Compiler/readme.md

 - DFA.pdf      (DFA of the language)
 - definition.txt  (Regular exxpressions of the language)

-### Problems Faced:
-- We haven't faced any major issues while the development of this phase.
-There were some confusions regarding the syntax of the language and also the pattern of our (token , lexime) pairs for some of our language parts, but we then got the solution ,after a little discussion with our Instructor and his assistant.

 ### Note:
 In the attached DFA diagram :